p2docs/p2docs.github.io/page/index.md

 ## This site uses _HyperJump!_ (Pat. pending) technology!

 Just start typing and be taken to the object of your intrigue!
 In theory anyways, in practice none of the content is created (yet?).
+Well, some are, kinda, try searching "CORDIC" or "Table".